Who will remain King of the Table?

 CHOOSE YOUR BATTLEFIELD

 First, choose a smooth surface such as a floor or tabletop to be your battlefield, and set the boundaries of your arena (the edges of the table, or lines on the ground).
-Then create a real or imaginary line to divide the battlefield in half and choose a side.
-This determines where you can place your army during
+This is your time to assemble your battlefield!
+Use whatever you have in your house (books, cups, pencils, chairs, ramps, etc.) to construct your environment and create a unique playspace of obstacles.
+The more obstacles you add, the more strategic the game will become by allowing each Blink’s unique abilities to shine.
+Finally, create a real or imaginary line to divide the battlefield in half and choose a side.
+This determines where you can place your army during the game.

 ASSEMBLE YOUR ARMY